ros2/ros2_documentation/source/Installation/Dashing/OSX-Install-Binary.rst

 You may need to increase shared memory resources following https://community.rti.com/kb/osx510.

-If you want to install the Connext DDS-Security plugins please refer to `this page <Install-Connext-Security-Plugins>`.
+If you want to install the Connext DDS-Security plugins please refer to `this page <../Install-Connext-Security-Plugins>`.

 Set up the ROS 2 environment
 ----------------------------